Chris Smith: An archive for when this nightmare becomes part of Sonoma County history

 One fine day, Sonoma County school kids and researchers will go to the library to delve into Sonoma Responds, a collection of personal records and reflections from the pandemic of 2020.

 Your drawings or photos or letters or poems or journal entries could be part of that archive.

 “Researchers and students will be able to use your work to understand what it was like living in Sonoma County during this challenging time,” Connie Williams said.
 She’s the History Room librarian at the Petaluma Regional Library.

 Williams and her colleagues in the county library system invite us to start now to record, through the written word and images, our reactions to life in the time of COVID-19.

-She suggests expressions on “what life is like in your neighborhood, how you communicate with others and what has changed.”
+She suggests putting paper our thoughts and observations on “what life is like in your neighborhood, how you communicate with others and what has changed.”